objectionary/news.eolang.org/_posts/2022/09/2022-09-05-eo-codestyle.md

 objects and attributes, no blank lines in code of one attribute, no tabs.
 If a code looks ugly without extra blank lines, it is a good marker that you should create a new object or attribute.

+EOlang controls not only indentations, but also naming.
+You can’t create an object or a attribute with first capital letter.

+EO compiler checks all useless includes, and forces the programmer to remove them.